Stay on top of the Ice

 Then have a talk with Junior about blown rings and pistons.

 (3) Pack more bait than beer.
-Let’s put political correctness aside for a moment and discuss that with the exception of our temperance favoring brothers, ice fishing often is an invitation to enjoy an adult beverage.
-We’re not advocating for consumption on the ice, the liquid kind as opposed to the viral kind, because in some situations it violates laws, but in all honesty, shuffling around in 10°F air on 12” of frozen pond when even the fish are smart enough to stay home, there really isn’t much else to do but, well, shuffle our feet to keep to encourage circulation and enjoy a pop.
+Let’s put political correctness aside for a moment and discuss that with the exception of our temperance favoring brothers, ice fishing often is an invitation to enjoy a few adult beverages.
+We’re not advocating for consumption on the ice, the liquid kind as opposed to the viral kind, because in some situations it violates laws, but in all honesty, shuffling around in 10°F air on 12” of frozen pond when even the fish are smart enough to stay home, there really isn’t much else to do but, well, shuffle around o keep to encourage circulation and enjoy a pop.
 We should all recognize that those brown liquids we rely on to warm our innards actually do the opposite but that’s irrelevant when it’s exponentially colder on the ice than it was in your house when you made the plan to leave.
-At days end, extra shiners can be stored in a bucket with a bubblah and in a tub if you’re single or want to end up that way but last beers present a temptation only the best of us can resist.
+At days end, extra shiners can be stored in a bucket with a bubblah or in your tub if you’re single or want to end up that way but last beers present a temptation only the best of us can resist.

 New rule of thumb for safe ice fishing: more bait than beers.

 (4) Check your ice depth.
 For those who drive to fish, you should have at least 15” to support a car or truck.
 Two things are keenly important here.